SamuelEarl/fanny-pack-ui-old/README.md

 ---

-# Kit Fox Component Library (kitfox) - Components Built with and for SvelteKit
-Why the name Kit Fox?
-The word svelte means small and light.
-Kit foxes are also small and light.
-The name seems to fit, especially since this is a component library built with and for Svelte*Kit*.
+# Fanny Pack UI Kit (fpui)
+A collection of random junk that can be themed and used for your UI theme and components.

+Default styling based on Semantic UI (or should I use Foundation as my base?).
+Components built with and for SvelteKit.

 ---